Table of Contents

 Why do you want to succeed in your career?
 Is success a means to an end, or is it an end in itself?

 “Why do I want to succeed” is an important question you must ask yourself.

 Taking the example of the documentary “Sachin: A Billion Dreams.”

-In that documentary movie, Sachin stated that at first, his name grew rapidly in the cricket industry.
+In that documentary movie, Sachin stated that, at first, his name grew rapidly in the cricket industry.
 When he became an outstanding cricketer, he once visited the ground he used to practice when he was very young.
-He saw the kids playing better than him then he himself used to play at that age.
+He saw the kids playing better than him than he himself used to play at that age.
 He became a little insecure.
 He thought his career came to an end.
-But then he started practising a lot more.
+But then he started practicing a lot more.
 This states that

 In the career you need to run a marathon, not a Sprint